shivama205/DocBrain/docs/architecture/api.md

 ### POST /knowledge-bases/{kb_id}/documents

-Upload a document to a knowledge base.
+Create a new document in a knowledge base.

 **Request:**
-Form data with file upload.
+Multipart form data with:
+- `file`: The document file to upload

 **Response:**
 ```json